 Consider that the unemployment rate for black youth was 393% higher than the national average in 2015.
 Imagine if the unemployment rate of white youth was 37% instead of 15.7% and then imagine the hue and cry and the calls for emergency programs that would ensue.

 Consider that black infant mortality rates are more than twice as high as white infant mortality rates.
-Imagine what energy (and dollars) would be expended if white American infant mortality rates were at the Third World levels that are the norm in the national black community in this country.
+Imagine what energy (and dollars) would be expended if white American infant mortality rates were at the Third World levels that are the norm in the national black community.

-But there is no doubt that black families carry satchels of fear that have no place in a white American household.
-And until that fear is eliminated it will be necessary to proclaim that Black Lives Matter –also.
+But there is no doubt that black families carry satchels of fear that do not exist in a white American households.
+And until that fear is eliminated it will be necessary to proclaim that Black Lives Matter – also.
 And it is the unspoken “also” that eludes the likes of Rudy Giuliani and Rush Limbaugh.
 It is the unspoken “also” that should not need to be shouted because it is so obvious that the ultimate concern of the BLM movement and its supporters is to include black humanity in the perception and thinking of the national American community.

 When black lives truly matter in the United States disparate death rates, race based incarceration statistics and quality of life concerns will become national issues, not “black” issues.
 When black lives truly matter in this country high crime rates in the black community will not be a “black” problem, it will be a national concern.
 And when black lives truly matter in this country it will not be necessary to state that Black Lives Matter, because then they will.